thirajpro/hotel-room-reservation-system/README.md

-Hotel Room Reservation System
+# Hotel Room Reservation System

-The Hotel Room Reservation System is an open-source project developed using Spring Boot (Java) and MySQL.
+The Hotel Room Reservation System is an open-source project developed using Spring Boot (Java) for the back end, React.js for the front end, and MySQL as the database.
 This system allows users to easily search for available hotel rooms, make reservations, and manage their bookings.
+Online payments are facilitated through an integrated payment gateway.

 ## Features